Oumaimamam/numerical-methods-controlvariate-exercise/README.md

 the convergence of the Monte-Carlo integration by reducing the variance.

 A control variate is (usually) product and model dependent.
-This is a clear disadvantage.
+This is a clear disadvantage of the method.
 Nevertheless, it can achieve impressive improvements.

 In this exercise we consider a Black-Scholes model (as model) and an Asian option (as product).

-## Implement an Asian Option valuation with a Control Variate.
+## Implement an Asian Option valuation under the Black-Scholes Model with a Control Variate.

 Implement a class with the following properties: